grokkingnix/bourne-to-blog/README.md

 Done!
 You can now visit your public web server address and check your blog post out!

+## Custom Header and Footer

+Additionally to the preset header and footer files that you configure, you can also specify the header and footer file on the fly for your posts.
+This feature can be beneficial when creating different type of posts within your blog, or using Bourne to Blog to build different blogs from the same system.

+To specify the header file you can use the `-h` flag with the path to your file as an argument, i.e.:

+    $ blog -bh /home/user/header-file

+To specify the footer file you can use the `-f` flag with the path to your file as an argument, i.e.:

+    $ blog -bf /home/user/footer-file

+To specify both the header and footer file:

+    $ blog -bh /home/user/header-file -f /home/user/footer-file

+## Force Publishing

+By default Bourne to Blog does not overwrite the posts that already exist on your public SFTP server when using the `-p` flag.
+This avoids re-publishing posts and ultimately saves bandwidth.

+In case you'd like to force all built posts to be published to your public SFTP server regardless of whether those posts already exist or not, you can use the `-z` option, i.e.:

+    $ blog -bz

 ## To-do

 1. Add RSS feed feature